stacytaylor/portfolio23/src/pages/work/quickstart-redesign.md

 ### Provide Pre-Configured Full File Code Samples
 Rather than showing incomplete code snippets, we can provide full file code samples, including the file that the code would be placed in.
 This will reduce confusion for novice developers.

-### Force the Creation of New App
-We can improve setup automation and reduce errors by creating an actual step for developers to create a new app directly from the quickstart.

 ## Design
 I began working on designing a new, more interactive version of the quickstarts that addressed these goals.